CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 Following the completion of these files we deploy them to the cloud with another cdk deploy command.

-After upload we can add upload another image via a curl request and inspect the results of the system with the newly added Rekognition stack.
+After the deployment is completed, we can add upload another image via a curl request and inspect the results of the system with the newly added Rekognition stack.

 Below we send a curl request to the rekognition stack to see the labels defined from the uploaded image.